-This finding can be made, in that the proposed wireless communications facility will be located on an existing commercial office building, which will be approximately 33 feet in height, and this elevation is too low to interfere with an aircraft in flight.
+This finding can be made, in that the proposed wireless communications facility will be located on an existing 100' tall monopine and this elevation is too low to interfere with an aircraft in flight.

 5. The proposed wireless communication facility as conditioned is in compliance with all FCC and California PUC standards and requirements.